The world's most destructive forest fires

 Black Saturday Bushfires, Victoria, Australia, 2009

 It's thought that a power line was felled by the violent winds, sparking an initial fire at Kilmore East, around 50 miles (80km) north of Melbourne.
-However, around 400 blazes in total raged during the firestorm, spreading their way across the state and impacting more than 78 communities.
-The death toll was reported at 173 people, and the fires destroyed thousands of homes and cremated close to one million acres of land.
+However, around 400 blazes raged during the firestorm, spreading across the state and impacting more than 78 communities.
+The death toll was reported at 173 people and the fires destroyed thousands of homes, cremating close to a million acres of land.

 Abdul Qodir/AFP/Getty Images

-Indonesia experienced yet more calamitous forest fires in 2015, with areas of western Sumatra and southern Kalimantan in Borneo hit the hardest.
-Torrid conditions and the El Niño effect exacerbated the fires, which raced through the country's tropical forests, destroying habitats, killing at least 19 people and causing many more to suffer dangerous respiratory tract infections.
-The fires started in the summer of 2015 and lasted for months on end.
+Indonesia experienced yet more calamitous forest fires in 2015, with areas of western Sumatra and southern Kalimantan hit the hardest.
+Torrid conditions and the El Niño weather pattern exacerbated the fires, which raced through the country's forests, destroying habitats, killing at least 19 people and causing many more to suffer dangerous respiratory tract infections.
+The fires started in the summer and lasted several months.

 Fort McMurray Wildfire, Alberta, Canada, 2016

-The huge inferno started with a single blaze on 1 May in a forest just southwest of Fort McMurray – by 3 May panic ensued as the city was swallowed by fire.
+The huge inferno started with a single blaze on 1 May in a forest just southwest of Fort McMurray, and by 3 May panic ensued as the city was swallowed by fire.
 It's unclear how the fire started, but authorities noted that the cause was most likely human.

 Pablo Blazquez Dominguez/Stringer/Getty Images